strapi/documentation/docs/developer-docs/latest/development/backend-customization/routes.md

 Implementing a new route consists in defining it in a router file within the `.src/api/[apiName]/routes` folder (see [project structure](/developer-docs/latest/setup-deployment-guides/file-structure.md)).

-A router file consists in an array of objects, each object being a route with the following parameters:
+A router file consists of an array of objects, each object being a route with the following parameters:

 | Parameter                  | Description                                                                      | Type     |
 | -------------------------- | -------------------------------------------------------------------------------- | -------- |